Why and How to Create an Omni-Channel Retail Customer Experience?

 Another challenge that is ruining the retail customer experience is that they have to connect on the same communication channel for any query.
 For example, they cannot buy a product online and return it in the local offline store.

 But, when it comes to interacting with a retailer business that have been following Omni-channel customer engagement strategies, they can easily get leverage of this opportunity.
 They can interact on different platforms at different or the same time without losing the essence of the context and ensuring a seamless and unforgettable customer experience.
+All of this, however, calls for a greater inclusion of digital transformation in customer experience.

 - Wastage of Efforts